Cimpress plc research snapshot

 CMPR AI Trading Strategy Framework

 The CMPR AI trading strategy below is a rules-based research framework, not personalized advice.
-It connects price action with quarterly revenue growth, segment mix, operating margin, EBITDA, FCF generation, debt reduction, and small business spending indicators.
+It connects price action with quarterly revenue growth, segment mix, gross margin, adjusted EBITDA, free cash flow, net debt reduction, tariff developments, and small business spending indicators.

 Trend-following setup

-Wait for CMPR to hold above the $97 to $100 zone and eventually break through the $106.13 52-week high with above-average volume while quarterly revenue, margins, and FCF continue to improve.
+Wait for CMPR to hold above the $96 to $98 zone and eventually break through the $106.58 52-week high with above-average volume while quarterly revenue, adjusted EBITDA, and adjusted free cash flow continue to improve.

-A failed breakout, a close below $93, weakening margin or FCF trends, or news of small business spending stress should reduce confidence in the trend setup.
+A failed breakout, a close below $93, weakening margin or free cash flow trends, or news of small business spending stress or tariff damage should reduce confidence in the trend setup.

 Mean-reversion setup

-If the $93 to $97 zone holds without new fundamental negatives, compare stabilization with the 200-day average, RSI, upcoming quarterly results, and the debt-adjusted valuation.
+If the $96 to $98 zone holds without new fundamental negatives, compare stabilization with the 200-day average near $80.05, RSI near 52.84, upcoming quarterly results, and the debt-adjusted valuation.

 Do not treat a price pullback near moving averages as automatically attractive.
-Assess leverage and FCF trends before considering a position.
+Assess leverage, tariff exposure, and adjusted free cash flow trends before considering a position.

 Fundamental monitor

-Track quarterly VistaPrint and segment revenue, gross margin, operating margin, EBITDA, free cash flow, net debt, and management commentary on small business demand and competitive trends.
+Track quarterly VistaPrint and segment revenue, gross margin, adjusted EBITDA, adjusted free cash flow, net debt, net leverage, the Canva ramp, Saxoprint integration, the September 30 Investor Day, and management commentary on tariffs, small business demand, and competitive trends.

 Investment research summary